 Moving Ahead in the Journey

-I realised I was taking risks; yes, big and small risks.
+I realized that I was taking risks; yes, big and small risks.
 I, who always lived a planned risk-free organised life, was now taking risks.
 What was I risking?
 Failure.
-Yes that’s the biggest risk we are all afraid of.
+Yes, that’s the biggest risk we are all afraid of.
 Because who in the right mind would quit a job when they are on the verge of a prestigious promotion with a high profile post.

-Who would risk quitting a job that they are good at, a steady income and a predictable routine to something as unpredictable as well…farming; which by the way I had no idea if I was even capable of doing!
+Who would risk quitting a job that they are good at, which provided a steady income and a predictable routine, to something as unpredictable as, well…farming; which by the way I had no idea if I was even capable of doing!

 The Slow Transformation

 Slowly with other things there were some transformational changes that started making their presence felt.
 With each passing day I had a strong urge to break free of the consumerist shackles binding us in its vicious cycle.
-With every new learning I was moving towards slowly blending my carefully built modern lifestyle with more of the sensible tried and tested ways of life; with just a dash of modern comforts of course, which I can’t live without.
+With every new learning, I was moving towards slowly blending my carefully built modern lifestyle with more of the sensible tried and tested old-world ways of life; of course with a dash of modern comforts, which I can’t live without.

 Taking The Reins in Our Hands

 When it came to farming, I wanted to do everything with an expert along my side, as we were novice in this field.
-But I guess that wasn’t part of the grand plan as it so happened that we would wait and wait for the perfect timing to have an expert by our side to guide us step by step and somehow it would never materialise.
-It happened quite a few times before we decided to take things in our own hands and to learn by doing, learn by making mistakes; if that’s what it takes.
+I researched and attended a few workshops, grabbed opportunities to visit farms and interact with like-minded people.
+I was also looking for support and hand-holding for step-by-step setting up of my farm and learn about other sustainable resources; but I guess that wasn’t part of the grand plan.
+It so happened that we would wait and wait for the perfect timing to have an expert by our side to guide us and somehow it would not materialize.
+After a never-ending wait and multiple failed attempts later, it dawned on use to take things in our own hands.
+We decided to learn by doing; learn by making mistakes; if that’s what it takes.
+We decided to become Self-Taught and Self-Made!

 And what do you know, seems like it was a pretty good idea and a sensible decision too.
 This ended up helping us in many ways;